How can casino affiliates test ad creatives for higher conversions?

 - Neglecting creative refresh cadence and creative fatigue management.

-Avoid these traps by documenting your test plan, including success criteria and minimum sample thresholds.
-Track downstream KPIs and ensure creative rotation prevents overexposure to the same audience segments.
+Avoid these traps by documenting the test plan, including success criteria and minimum sample thresholds.
+Track downstream KPIs, not only surface-level engagement.
+Also watch for audience saturation: a creative may appear to “lose” simply because it has been overexposed to the same segment, not because the underlying message is weak.

 Tools, platforms and tracking setup

 Select tools that support consistent measurement across platforms.
-Built-in platform experiments (ad managers) are useful for split tests, while creative management platforms and A/B testing tools handle complex multivariate needs.
-Use analytics and attribution systems to stitch click-to-conversion journeys together.
+Built-in platform experiments in ad managers are useful for straightforward split tests, while creative management platforms and A/B testing tools can support more complex multivariate needs.
+Analytics and attribution systems help connect the click, landing page behavior, and conversion event.

 Performance optimization tips